tony4github/kafka-workshop/README.md

                 AS SELECT * FROM PREVIOUS_CLOSE_TABLE PREVIOUS_CLOSE_TABLE
                     EMIT CHANGES;
         SELECT * FROM  QUERYABLE_PREVIOUS_CLOSE_TABLE ;
     c0.
-The best approach to resolve the last-mile-delivery issue
+The best approach to resolve the stream/table join and the last-mile-delivery issues
         -   ksql table to show the latest quote
                 CREATE OR REPLACE STREAM security_quote_stream
                     WITH (kafka_topic='security_quote',